HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Searching/Uninformed.md

 ## Depth first search

 Expands the nodes by seeking based on depth.
-Uses a **LIFO** stack and backtracks when no solution is obtained.
+Uses a **LIFO** stack and we assume there is no structure to keep track of the path travelled.
 Completeness: if there are loops then solution may not be found, but can be solved with repeated state checking. if space is finite without loops, then solution can be found.
 Time complexity: b^d
 Space complexity: b*d, algo must store all possible nodes for backtrack, then if branching factor is 3 and algo always takes the left path, then for each level travelled down, the algo must store 2 additional nodes for backtracking